Corruption in the United States: 19th century

 Corruption reemerged as a major theme in American politics in the 1824 United States presidential election, where Andrew Jackson ran as an anti-corruption candidate.
-The issue was only exasperated by the controversial results of the election preventing Jackson's victory, known as the corrupt bargain.
+The issue was only exacerbated by the controversial results of the election preventing Jackson's victory, known as the corrupt bargain.
 Following Jackson's victory in the next election, a dispute over the national bank again became relevant in the issue of corruption.

 In state governments, authorities would authorize corporate charters to authorize the creation of new corporations.
 These faced some resistance due to their potential for corruption.
 While they were generally used in ways that promoted the economic development of the states, there were instances of charters being given preferential treatment to political allies.
 The Albany Regency, for example, authorized charters for banks in exchange for political and financial support.
 This issue was eventually solved as state governments standardized the process of incorporation throughout the 1840s.

 The Gilded Age was a period of increased prosperity and growth in the United States.
 This growth resulted in a corresponding increase of corruption and bribery in the government and in business.
 The main issue of contention was the spoils system, in which government jobs were given in exchange for political support.
 This issue was addressed by civil service reform.

-The Presidency of Ulysses S. Grant during the Gilded Age was mired with instances of corruption.
+The presidency of Ulysses S. Grant during the Gilded Age was mired with instances of corruption.
 Grant had been elected without political experience, and he had little ability to control or regulate the members of his government, who proceeded to take advantage of his inexperience.
 Notable examples include the Whiskey Ring, the Star Route scandal, and the trader post scandal.
 The Crédit Mobilier scandal also became public information at this time.

+In addition, political machines such as Tammany Hall, and their leaders such as Boss Tweed were found to be smuggling millions of public dollars from taxpayers into the pockets of Tammany fellows.
+They also gave jobs out to those who supported Tammany as opposed to those who had merit, and habitually double-registered people to vote in elections by giving them different haircuts.

+One researcher contends that in the late 19th and early 20th centuries, corruption in the wealthy, industrialized United States in some ways resembled corruption in impoverished developing nations today.
+Political machines manipulated voters to place candidates in power loyal to the machines.
+Public offices were sold for money or political support.
+Private interests bribed government officials in exchange for special treatment.
+However, unlike many developing countries today, the United States had a free press, an honest federal judiciary, and citizen activists who led the reaction against corruption in the early 20th century.
+Too, the United States did not struggle against widespread poverty as well as corruption, and the executive branch of the federal government never descended to the levels of kleptocracy seen in some developing countries today.